sadeh-congnition/django-async-job-pipelines/README.md

 - Run multiple consumers as separate processes
 - Configure concurrency - via multithreading - for each consumer
 - Monitor jobs via a Django admin page
+- Easily debug failed job using their exception stacktrace

 Coming soon: